gdavidbutler/decisionTableCompiler/README.md

 1. **Stage 1 (Conditions → Rules):** Input conditions are evaluated to determine which "rule" applies
 2. **Stage 2 (Rules → Actions):** The matched rule determines which actions fire

-This pattern maps naturally to dtc using an intermediate variable:
+This pattern maps naturally to dtc using an intermediate name e.g. "rule":

 ```csv
 # Stage 1: Conditions determine which rule matches